Education and training standard setting

 • the comments of the panel.

-At the beginning of the panel discussion, a Standard Monitoring Meeting (SMM) is also held, where any anomalous item will also be identified and discussed for suitability.
-If it is decided that the items were unsuitable for exposure, they will be removed and not contribute to the overall pass mark.
+At the beginning of the panel discussion, a Standard Monitoring Meeting (SMM) is also held, where any anomalous items will also be identified and discussed for suitability.
+If it is decided that the items were unsuitable for use in the exam, they will be removed and will not contribute to the overall pass mark.